-Explain that desertification is the loss of green areas of land and expansion of desert area.
+Desertification is the loss of green areas of land and expansion of desert area.
 Many factors contribute to desertification including overgrazing (when animals eat all the plants), droughts, and deforestation (when plants are cut in forests without replacing them).
 When these things happen, a natural process called soil erosion is accelerated.
 Soil erosion is the removal of the top layer of the soil.
+10 minutes What do you think are some causes of soil erosion?
 Think of the different ways soil erodes naturally and write a list of 3-5 points.
-For example, soil drifting with rain, human cutting trees

-(deforestation), etc.

-- Do an experiment to demonstrate deforestation and soil erosion: - Cut one side of three large plastic bottles vertically leaving the neck intact so that the bottles can serve as a horizontal container - Cut three smaller water bottles and set aside their bottom half or use three small lightweight plastic bowls or paper/plastic cups.
-Tape, staple or tie a string so that these pieces can be held like small buckets - Flip the large bottles on a table and fill the first and second one with soil.
-Add a thick layer of dead or fresh leaves to one of these bottles and leave the other one with just soil. - Place a plant with its soil in the last bottle.
-You can use a home potted plant or take a plant from outside your house making sure that you do not pull it by the root and take part of its soil with it - Now you should have three large bottles cut open from one side with only soil in one bottle, soil and leaves in another bottle, and a plant with soil in the last. - Hang the small bowls or buckets by their string on the neck of each bottle as shown below - Pour water from a container into each bottle and watch what comes out.
-Write your observations in your notebook. - You will notice that the water from the first bottle is filled with soil, while that from the one with leaves has very little soil, and the one with plants is clear! - Why do you think this happened?
+For example, soil drifting with rain, human cutting trees (deforestation), etc. 30 minutes Do an experiment to demonstrate deforestation and soil erosion: What do you think will happen if you cut the side of three large plastic bottles vertically leaving the neck intact so that the bottles can serve as a horizontal container Cut three smaller water bottles horizontally and set aside their bottom half or use three small lightweight plastic bowls or paper/plastic cups.
+Tape, staple or tie a string so that these pieces can be held like small buckets Place the large bottles that were cut open horizontally on a table with the cut side facing up and fill the first and second one with soil.
+Add a thick layer of dead or fresh leaves to one of these bottles and leave the other one with just soil.
+Place a plant with its soil in the last bottle.
+You can use a home potted plant or take a plant from outside your house making sure that you do not pull it by the root and make sure to take part of its soil with it Now you should have three large bottles cut open from one side with only soil in one bottle, soil and leaves in another bottle, and a plant with its roots and some soil in the last.
+Hang the small bowls or buckets by their string from the neck of each bottle as shown below Then we pour water in each of these bottles?
+What do you think will come out?
+Write your guesses down.
+Pour water from a container into each bottle and watch what comes out into the little buckets.
+Write your observations in your notebook and compare them to your guesses.

+- You will notice that the water from the first bottle is filled with soil, while that from the one with leaves has very little soil, and the one with plants is clear! - Why do you think this happened?
 This is because plant roots hold and protect the soil from erosion.
-Do you see how the roots are entangled in the soil when you lifted the plant up?
+Do you see how the roots are entangled in the soil when you lift the plant up?
 When desertification happens, soil erosion happens at a very fast rate because plants are not there to protect it!